At the US/Mexico Border

 - If you get a red light you will be directed to your right where the Aduana officials will ask to inspect your vehicle.
 Proceed on a green light but be aware that you may get waved over anyway.

 - Motorcyclists – often your bike will not activate the gate properly.
-Wait for the agent to assist you.
+Wait for the agent to assist you and be careful crossing the steel ball speed bumps.

 - You may pay in cash or with a credit card.